alecngai/NSUS_BI_Assessment/README.md

 Tools: Pandas, Numpy, Matplotlib, Sci-kit

-Customer Lifetime Value is defined as revenue over a lifetime, minus variable costs (including costs of goods sold), discounted at a company-specific rate and did not include customer acquisition costs.
+`Customer Lifetime Value` is defined as `revenue over a lifetime`, minus `variable costs` (including `costs of goods sold`), discounted at a `company-specific rate` and did not include `customer acquisition costs`.

-Some customer LTV models include customer acquisition costs; however, in this case, we will choose to ignore it since our app is global, and each region will end up having its own LTV model, so we will simplify and ignore it for now.
+Some customer LTV models include `customer acquisition costs`; however, in this case, we will choose to ignore it since our app is global, and each region will end up having its own LTV model, so we will simplify and ignore it for now.
 If we wish to expand the model, we can go forward and include this in the model.

-The first calculation is customer lifetime spend
+The first calculation is `customer lifetime spend`

 - Align all customers by the date of first deposit & first gameplay
 - Exclude customers who don't have enough history